lingliao/Transparency-in-CABCDTD/README.md

 3. R_visualization.R

 ## Results
-The processed images, ready for the model, can be found [here](https://drive.google.com/file/d/1-l-IX4asVuwokRDvzOCYH5Hyj2_--Lx0/view?usp=sharing).

 The model's performance evaluation is based on the checkpoint with the highest validation accuracy.

 The best performed checkpoint can be downloaded from [here](https://drive.google.com/drive/folders/18RxhTm9Oxak1dA0d2xihnHWekmEVug6h?usp=sharing)